RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 }
 ```
 The global variables *SizeDataDHT* and *SizeFlashFree* are measured in the function *handledataDHT()* as shown in section 15.
-They profide the currect file size of
+They provide the currect size of data file, as well as the free memory left, both in bytes.

 **19. Sending an Email with an Attachment**

 An interesting, bur arguably superfluous, feature of the DHT webpage is the ability to send the "dataDHT.csv" file by email.
 Certainly, any real project should be able to send the recorded data somewhere for long term storage, analysis, etc. For example,
 you could send your data to Google Sheets https://randomnerdtutorials.com/esp32-esp8266-publish-sensor-readings-to-google-sheets/.
-As usual, there are different libraries to send emails with the ESP32 ([here](https://randomnerdtutorials.com/esp32-send-email-smtp-server-arduino-ide/)), however the only one I could manage to work with LittleFS
+As usual, there are different libraries to send emails with the ESP32 ([here](https://randomnerdtutorials.com/esp32-send-email-smtp-server-arduino-ide/)),
+however the only one I could manage to work with LittleFS
 was the one from Renzo Mischianti called EMailSender  https://www.mischianti.org/2020/06/16/send-email-with-attachments-emailsender-v2-x-library-esp32-and-esp8266-part-2/
 (barely updated a few months ago to achieve LittleFS compatibility).
 This library works very easily when the Smtp information is from
-Gmail.com, so much so that by default it will consider Gmail.com as the Smtp server to use.
+Gmail.com; so much so that by default it will consider Gmail.com as the Smtp server to use.
 In this project, it only required
 to send my Gmail account Email and password.

 ```cpp